National Plant Operators Registration Scheme NPORS Excavator

 The trainer delivers to novices with no experience all the way up to experienced workers.

-Experienced operators would attend an EWA (experienced worker assessment) and completing this will make the successful delegates viable for a NPORS card which is can be valid for either 3 or 5 years.
+Experienced operators would attend an EWA (experienced worker assessment) and by completing this will make the successful delegates viable for a NPORS card which is can be valid for either 3 or 5 years.

 The awarding body recommends that a refresher is taken regularly.
 This is to make sure that the operator is working to the correct standard and to consequently correct any bad habits the operator may have picked up over the cards duration.